cartig06/Simple-Server/README.md

 For the client, you'll need to supply a host and a port.
 The host should just be the IP address of the computer the server is running on.

+I've included examples for both in the repo

 In the future, I'd like to mess with user authentication and maybe use the flask library to link a mysql database to it.
 This is the only way i know how to link a DB to a python script, however if you know a better way feel free to let me know.
 This would in turn, however, allow me to implement message logging and would probably just be more practical overall.